The Boathouse, Twickenham: Description

-The Boathouse is built on an island on the south-west bank of the River Thames and is within the St. Margaret's Estate Conservation Area in the London Borough of Richmond upon Thames.
+The Boathouse is on the south-west bank of the River Thames and is within the St. Margaret's Estate Conservation Area in the London Borough of Richmond upon Thames.
 It adjoins the Thames Path and features views of the Richmond Lock and the Old Deer Park.

 The structure is two-storey with about 7500 square feet of interior space, and the site includes about 12,900 square feet (0.3 acres) of land.
 The studios and control rooms are sound-proofed and air-conditioned with raised wood-strip flooring that provides concealed cable runs.
 The building is of cavity wall construction with brick veneer and has a hipped roof of interlocking concrete tiles.
 Parts of the upper storey are covered with faux timber panels.
 The property includes a paved terrace on the first floor level, a glazed conservatory on the north side, a double garage and additional parking and a garden with paved walkways.
 The side of the property adjoining the public road and walkway is walled.
 A Dutch barge which is outfitted as a floating studio called Grand Cru was previously moored at the property, connected by a gangway.